tomsch420/probabilistic_model/doc/graphical_models.md

 It is tractable to compute if the MRF constructs a forest, just as in the case of Bayesian networks.

-Generally, graphical models are a powerful tool for visualizing the conditional independence assumptions of a model.
+Generally, graphical models are a powerful tool for visualizing the truncated independence assumptions of a model.
 Graphical models should not be used for inference.